yashashri18/youtube-clone/README.md

 This Youtube Clone is created using React JS Library.
-It is built using amazing React Features , it Includes
+It is built using amazing React Features , it Includes following features

 🚀 Optimized Search Suggestions using Debouncing and caching